linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/12 Binomial Option Pricing - Basic Concepts.md

 <table><tr><td>FIGURE I</td><td>60</td></tr><tr><td rowspan="2">Binomial tree depicting the movement of XYZ stock over 1 year.
 The current stock price is 41.</td><td>41</td></tr><tr><td>30</td></tr></table>

 We begin with a simple example.
-Consider a European call option on the stock of XYZ, with a  $40 strike and 1 year to expiration.
-XYZ does not pay dividends and its current price is$ 41.
+Consider a European call option on the stock of XYZ, with a  \$40 strike and 1 year to expiration.
+XYZ does not pay dividends and its current price is\$ 41.
 The continuously compounded risk-free interest rate is 8\%.
 We wish to determine the option price.

 Since the stock's return over the next year is uncertain, the option could expire either in-the-money or out-of-the-money, depending upon whether the stock price is more or less than 40.
 Intuitively, the valuation for the option should take into account both possibilities and assign values in each case.
 If the option expires out-of-the-money, its value is zero.
 If the option expires in-the-money, its value will depend upon how far in-the-money it is.
 To price the option, then, we need to characterize the uncertainty about the stock price at expiration.

-Figure 1 represents the evolution of the stock price: Today the price is  $41, and in 1 year the price can be either$ 60 or 30.
+Figure 1 represents the evolution of the stock price: Today the price is  \$41, and in 1 year the price can be either\$ 60 or 30.
 This depiction of possible stock prices is called a binomial tree.
 We will see shortly how to construct a binomial tree like that in Figure 1.
 For now, you should take the tree as given as we work through an option pricing example.
 Be aware that if we had started with a different tree, the numbers that follow, including the price, would all be different.

 # Computing the Option Price